Anthrocon/www/content/Venue/hotel/index.md

 - **If you do not know** your roommates' names or email addresses, you may put “pending” as a placeholder and then contact Orchid Events to update their information once known.
 - **Only one room may be booked per registered attendee**, as it is linked to the registration.
 - **A limited number of rooms will be set aside for people who are eligible for advance hotel booking (such as Ultrasponsors/Supersponsors)**.
 This is to allow attendees a chance to reserve a room at each hotel without having a hotel fill up before general opening.
 We will send the general hotel reservation link to all registered attendees on February 2nd, so you will have a second chance if you do not get the hotel room of your choice during advance booking.
-- A one-night deposit will NOT be required. **However, a valid credit card must be linked to the room reservation at the time of booking**.
-Cancellations or changes can be made without penalty until May 16th, 2024 - after that date, cancellations will be charged a one-night penalty (room and tax) at the hotel’s rate.
+- A one-night deposit will NOT be required.
+However, a valid credit card must be linked to the room reservation at the time of booking.
+Cancellations or changes can be made without penalty until May 16th, 2025 — after that date, cancellations will be charged a one-night penalty (room and tax) at the hotel’s rate.

 ***

 {{< center >}}## Tips for finding rooms{{< /center >}}

-Are you looking for a room or roomshare offer for Anthrocon 2024?
+Are you looking for a room or roomshare offer for Anthrocon?
 We’ve got some important tips to remember as the process of finding a room can be tricky.

 {{< columns >}}
 ### False or Misleading offers (Scams)